hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-azure-v2/08-versioned-infrastructure/assignment.md

 type: challenge
 title: Version Controlled Infrastructure
 teaser: |
   The team has grown and you need to implement code reviews.
-Terraform Cloud can connect to popular Version Control Systems to enable collaboration and testing.
+HCP Terraform can connect to popular Version Control Systems to enable collaboration and testing.
 notes:
 - type: text
   contents: |-